driewe/yellowcake/content/posts/2020-04-20-growing-kale-in-texas.md

 ### Planting:

 Kale really grows best when planted in September or early October for a cool season crop here in Texas.
-This will allow you to have a steady supply of kale from late fall through the next spring without aphids, harlequin bugs and other pests that attack kale during the warmer weather.
+This will allow you to have a steady supply of kale from late fall through the next spring without aphids, <a href="https://en.wikipedia.org/wiki/Harlequin_cabbage_bug" target="_blank" rel="noopener">harlequin bugs </a> and other pests that attack kale during the warmer weather.
 In addition, the cooler weather and frost actually improves the flavor of kale.
 If you do decide to plant them as a spring crop, plant the more heat resistant variety Tronchuda in early March.

 Kale is easily grown from seeds planted directly in the garden.
 Plant seeds 1/4" deep in well-drained, humus rich soil in the sun (for the fall/winter crop), and partial shade (for the spring/summer crop) and water well.
 Seedlings will emerge in 6-9 days.